 Genesis 11:1-13:4, Matthew 5:1-26, Psalms 5:1-12, Proverbs 1:24-28

-If you want to partner with the Daily Audio Bible, you can do that dailyaudiobible.com as well.
-There is a link that lives right on the homepage.
-If you’re using the Daily Audio Bible app, you can press the give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+And if you want to partner with the Daily Audio Bible, you can do that dailyaudiobible.com as well.
+There is a link that lives on the homepage and I thank you with all of my heart for your partnership.
+If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or the mailing address, if that is your preference is PO Box 1996 Spring Hill Tennessee 37174.

 Community Prayer and Praise:

 Hello Daily audio Bible family this is Stephanie from Bangalore and I just wanted to call in.
 Its Friday, December 27th and I thank you all for praying, those of you who have been praying for me and my in-laws.
 This was my first Christmas, of course, as being married and my first Christmas away from my parent’s household as far as going there and celebrating and it really was in a lot of ways better than I could’ve ever imagined which is really, really great.
 So, thank you for praying and we were able to have a couple of my in-laws over for the afternoon and evening and that was actually just a really good time.
 So, praise God, thank you for praying.
 Please keep praying that I can build relationships there.
 And, of course, there’s always the next thing, always the next thing, always the next prayer request but thank you for that.
 Quick update on the little girl who got the kidney transplant.
 For the first time in 15 months she was able to go to bed the other night.
 She came home Christmas Day and she was able to go to sleep without any tubes at all.
 No catheter for dialysis, nothing.
 So, please just, you know, keep her in your prayers, keep the donor in your prayers as she is recovering from the surgery as well.
 But praise God for that.
 Thank you so much family and I am sure I’ll be calling back soon.
 Five.